Adaickalavan/paxos/RESTApi/README.md

    + The example commands given above are to be executed in our localhost.

 2. **Bottleneck and scaling with users**
    + As more users are acquired, the REST API endpoint `/messages` needs to handle large volume of requests, thus creating a bottleneck.
-We may handle increased load using a load-balancer such as NGINX.
+We may handle increased load through scaling and load-balancing, using tools such as Kubernetes and NGINX.

 3. **Application deployment and long-term maintainability**
    + Currently, the application is deployed using Docker containers so that each microservice is well contained, well defined, and system agnostic.
 Both the `web` (REST api) and `mongo` (MongoDB) microservice operates from within Docker containers.